khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 that three times, then said: Whoever would like to see the way of purification of the Emissary of Allāh BPBUH, then this is his purification.[^32]

-## Washing The Face
+## Washing the face

 The face (_wajh_) is determined as being everything between the beginning of the hair down to the cheeks and the chin, and up to the start of the ears including that which is between the beard and ear.

-Allāh !swt says,
+Allāh BSWT says,

 > O Ye who believe!
 When ye prepare for prayer, wash your faces, and your hands (and arms) to the elbows; rub your heads (with water); and (wash) your feet to the ankles.
 [Sūrah al-Māʾidah, 5:7]

-Humrān ibn Abān narrates that ʿUthmān !p[him] called for water to make _wuḍū_ and so mentioned the way in which the Prophet BPBUH made _wuḍū_.
+Humrān ibn Abān narrates that ʿUthmān BP_HIM called for water to make _wuḍū_ and so mentioned the way in which the Prophet BPBUH made _wuḍū_.
 Humrān
 said: Then he washed his face three times.[^33]

-## Running Water Through The Beard With The Fingers
+## Running water through the beard with the fingers

-32. ʿUthmān !p[him] narrates that the Prophet BPBUH used to run his (wet fingers) through his beard.[^34]
+32. ʿUthmān BP_HIM narrates that the Prophet BPBUH used to run his (wet fingers) through his beard.[^34]

-33. Anas !p[him] narrates that when the Prophet BPBUH made _wuḍū_, he used to take a handful of water and enter it below his chin and rub it through his beard and said, “This is what my Lord—the Great and Exalted—has ordered me to do.”[^35]
+33. Anas BP_HIM narrates that when the Prophet BPBUH made _wuḍū_, he used to take a handful of water and enter it below his chin and rub it through his beard and said, “This is what my Lord—the Great and Exalted—has ordered me to do.”[^35]